asen16/high-schools-analysis/analysis/README.md

 ## Regression Analysis

 1. To find correlation coefficients
+2. To make a heatmap graph of correlation coefficients
-2. To create OLS Model and fit
+3. To create OLS Model and fit
-3. To find predicted values and compare with real values
+4. To find predicted values and compare with real values
-4. To visualize the predicted values vs real values
+5. To visualize the predicted values vs real values
-5. Hypothesis testing
+6. Hypothesis testing
-6. To check Multicollinearity
+7. To check Multicollinearity
-7. To create Table 1 and Table 2 of the study
+8. To create Table 1 and Table 2 of the study

   ```pyfunctiontypecomment
    python regression.py